 If you have a child who is diagnosed with OSFED, here are some things you should know:

-- OSFED is just as dangerous as Anorexia and Bulimia, and requires treatment, even if your physician says it is “subclinical”
+- OSFED is just as dangerous as other types of eating disorders, and requires treatment

 - Many people who have OSFED believe they are “not sick enough,” which leaves their disorder under-treated, setting them up for a lifetime eating disorder

 - People who have OSFED may be at a normal weight, but they are suffering nutritional deficiencies due to their eating disorder behavior